toebeann/BepInEx.Subnautica/README.md

 This pack is preconfigured and ready to use for Subnautica modding.\
 In particular, this pack comes with

--   [Tobey.Subnautica.ConfigHandler](https://github.com/toebeann/Tobey.Subnautica.ConfigHandler), a configurable BepInEx patcher to automatically take care of BepInEx configuration for QModManager compatibility,
+-   [Tobey.Subnautica.ConfigHandler](https://github.com/toebeann/Tobey.Subnautica.ConfigHandler), a configurable BepInEx patcher to automatically take care of BepInEx configuration for backwards compatibility with mods from older game versions (e.g. QModManager),
 -   [Tobey.UnityAudio](https://github.com/toebeann/Tobey.UnityAudio), a configurable BepInEx patcher to automatically add Unity audio support when mods need it,
 -   [Tobey.FileTree](https://github.com/toebeann/Tobey.FileTree), a configurable BepInEx plugin which logs the game's file tree to aid in troubleshooting issues, and
 -   [Tobey.BepInEx.Timestamp](https://github.com/toebeann/Tobey.BepInEx.Timestamp), a configurable BepInEx patcher which logs the current timestamp.